CodeSyncr/Tridev/packages/common/README.md

-# conduit-common
+# tridev-common

-Common utility classes and interfaces shared by conduit packages.
+Common utility classes and interfaces shared by tridev packages.

-The primary purpose of this package is to aid in decoupling conduit components.
+The primary purpose of this package is to aid in decoupling tridev components.